-Slovakian branch of computer technology company DELL hold their team building activities here.
-They also have “DELL planet” program and as a part of that program send here employees who spend a lot of time sitting in front of monitors.
-They help in farm and in other activities while getting chance to be released from the sedentary lifestyle at least for a short time.
+The Slovakian branch of computer technology company DELL hold their team building activities here.
+They also have a “DELL planet” program and as a part of that program send employees here who spend a lot of time sitting in front of monitors.
+They help in the farm and in other activities while getting a chance to be released from the sedentary lifestyle at least for a short time.

 The island even has a beautiful little beach

 “In 2006 we actually leased and purchased most of the island, and we also own the farm.
 This was done for the purpose of nature conservation and allows us to efficiently apply measures for the improvement of different habitats on the island.
 We can control things and be sure that in the future, with the rise of the island popularity, there will be no weekend houses or that some other weird infrastructure won’t pop-up here.”

 And what can you say about your activities in the frame of the project DANUBEparksCONNECTED?

 “The main activity for us is WP 5, the dry habitats.
 And within a successful cooperation with the NP Donau-Auen we send our flocks to graze their dyke.
 We have our own transport vehicle to facilitate that.

 Then we are active in the WP 6, forest work.
 As already mentioned, through that package we planted 43,000 seedlings of native tree species.

 During the project I visited so far Ingolstadt, Wachau, Donau-Auen National Park, Fertö-Hansag, Duna-Ipoly, Kopački rit, Persina and Rusenski lom.
 And I will visit ”Serbia forests” soon .